 Back in 2005, the plaintiff in the case, James Wiese attended an auction, at which he purchased a Yerf Dog Go-Cart for use by his two underage sons.
 The go-cart was on consignment to the auctioneer from the manufacturer, FF Acquisition Corp.
 At no time during the transaction did the auctioneer disclose the identity of the manufacturer.

 After the purchase, the plaintiff discovered the engine of the go-cart wouldn’t operate for more than a few minutes.
 He tried several times to fix it, but eventually gave up, storing the equipment in his garage for two years.
-Then in the fall of 2/?p=1007, he successfully repaired it.
+Then in the fall of 2/car-accidents/alabama-traffic-accidents-likely-to-increase-with-economic-recovery/, he successfully repaired it.

 A few days later, his son took the go-cart for a ride.
 He crashed, striking his head on the ground, suffering severe brain damage.
 He died three years later, ultimately as a result of those injuries.